 * Winkler AM, Ridgway GR, Webster MA, Smith SM, Nichols TE.
 Permutation inference for the general linear model.
 NeuroImage, 2014;92:381-397 (Open Access)

-For the multi-level exchangeability blocks, the reference is:
+For the multi-level exchangeability blocks (options -eb, -vg, and for HCP data), the reference is:

 * Winkler AM, Webster MA, Vidaurre D, Nichols TE, Smith SM.
 Multi-level block permutation.
 Neuroimage.
 2015;123:253-68.
 (Open Access)